 - Experience the history at Andrew Jackson’s Hermitage.
 The Hermitage is the home of former President Andrew Jackson.
-Like Belle Mead, the Hermitage has a dark history of slavery that you can learn about through some of their tours.
+Like Belle Mead, the Hermitage has a dark history of slavery that you can learn about through some of its tours.

 - Enjoy the outdoors at Centennial Park.
 Centennial Park is one of Nashville’s most popular parks.
 You can spend some time walking around one of the park’s walking trails.
-There are a couple monuments and memorials to view at the park.
+There are a couple of monuments and memorials to view at the park.
 The park features a full-scale replica of The Parthenon in Athens, Greece.

 Where to Eat in 3 Days in Nashville

 Nashville is the perfect town for foodies.
 It’s known for staples like southern BBQ and hot chicken.
 There are hundreds of incredible restaurants throughout the city to enjoy.
-Here’s a list to make your selection easier, whether you’re looking for a great breakfast spot, somewhere to eat lunch and dinner, or ice cream for desert!
+Here’s a list to make your selection easier, whether you’re looking for a great breakfast spot, somewhere to eat lunch and dinner, or ice cream for dessert!

 - Loveless Cafe.
 Loveless Cafe is one of Nashville’s most famous cafes.
 They serve mostly comfort food and are known for their incredible biscuits.
 I recommend eating here for breakfast.